wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-threat-protection-microsoft-365-defender/includes/5-examine-how-safe-links-protects-against-malicious-urls.md

 Safe Links is a feature in Microsoft Defender for Office 365 that protects users from malicious URLs that are commonly used in phishing attacks.
 Phishing attacks are typically designed to:

- -  extract sensitive information from a user.
+ -  Extract sensitive information from a user.
- -  deliver malicious code to end-user machines.
+ -  Deliver malicious code to end-user machines.
- -  trick users into actions that cause financial damages.
+ -  Trick users into actions that cause financial damages.

 The Safe Links feature works by replacing embedded URLs from incoming messages and testing the URLs before a user can use them.